space-concordia-robotics/robotics-prototype/README.md

 $ base
 $ python app.py
 ```
 Alternatively, after running `rosgui` you can run `startgui` to run the GUI.
+If you run `startgui` it will also run the `updateEnv` alias which makes sure that `env.js` is setup.
 ### ffmpeg

 For the feature of capturing a snapshot of our camera stream we need `ffmpeg`: